William Ewen Stavert

 Sir William Ewen Stavert, KBE (9 April 1861 – 31 December 1937) was a Canadian banker.
 He was Financial Adviser to the Government of Newfoundland from 1932 until his death.

-Born in Summerside, Prince Edward Island, Stavert worked in Canadian banking for forty years.
-During the First World War, he was Financial Controller in the British Ministry of Information and its Accounting Officer to HM Treasury; he was knighted KBE in 1919.
+Born in Summerside, Colony of Prince Edward Island, Stavert worked in Canadian banking for forty years.
+During the First World War, he was Financial Controller in the British Ministry of Information and its Accounting Officer to HM Treasury; he was knighted as a KBE in 1919.

 Appointed Financial Adviser to the Government of Newfoundland in 1932, he was Newfoundland's representative on the Newfoundland Royal Commission, which recommended the suspension of responsible government.